Check that input signal has specified resolution

 Specify a MATLAB® expression to evaluate when the assertion fails.
 Because the expression is evaluated in the MATLAB workspace, define all variables used in the expression in that workspace.

-Selecting this check box causes the Check Input Resolution block to halt the simulation when the block's output is zero and display an error in the Diagnostic Viewer.
-Otherwise, the block displays a warning message in the MATLAB Command Window and continues the simulation.
+Selecting this check box causes the Check Input Resolution block to halt the simulation when the block's output is zero and the Simulink software displays an error.
+Otherwise, the Simulink software displays a warning and continues the simulation.

 Selecting this check box causes the Check Input Resolution block